mpratik96/pratik-mallya-19-05-17/README.md

 The size of the map is in integer format.

 Map takes key and value as data.
-Key is of integer datatype and value is String data type.
+Key is of integer datatype and value is String datatype.